abraunegg/onedrive/docs/INSTALL.md

 *   NixOS, available on unstable channel (and stable since 20.03).
 Use package `onedrive` either by adding it to `configuration.nix` or by using the command `nix-env -iA <channel name>.onedrive`.
 This does not install a service.
 There is a (rejected) [PR](https://github.com/NixOS/nixpkgs/pull/77734) which has code which can be used to install a service.
 See documentation in the same PR.

 #### Important Note:
 Distribution packages may be of an older release when compared to the latest release that is [available](https://github.com/abraunegg/onedrive/releases).
-If a package is out out date, please contact the package maintainer for resolution.
+If a package is out of date, please contact the package maintainer for resolution.

 #### Important information for Ubuntu users:
 Whilst there are [onedrive](https://packages.ubuntu.com/search?keywords=onedrive&searchon=names&suite=all&section=all) packages available for Ubuntu, **DO NOT INSTALL 'onedrive' FROM THE AVAILABLE UBUNTU PACKAGES**.
 The packages are out of date and should never be used.
 Compile from source for all Ubuntu platforms.
-If you are passionate about changing this, please become the Ubuntu Package Maintainer and keep the packages up-to-date by using the Debian packages as a base.
+If you are passionate about changing this, consider publishing the up-to-date release on a PPA.
+Instructions [here](https://itsfoss.com/ppa-guide/) (or become the package manager for onedrive!)

 ## Build Requirements
 *   Build environment must have at least 1GB of memory & 1GB swap space